The Victorian workhouse system

-Workhouses were where local people who couldn't support themselves could go to live.
-Sometimes whole families had to go there, but they had to work for their keep and their living conditions were harsh.
-In some ways they were like prisons, but the inmates (paupers) were encouraged to take up paid work outside and leave.
+The inmates had to work for their keep, and their living conditions were harsh.
+In many ways it was like being in prison, except that they were encouraged to find and take up paid work outside and leave.

-In 1930 the last workhouses were officially closed, marking the end of what was known as the Poor Law system.
+In 1930 the last workhouses were officially closed, marking the end of the Poor Law system.
 However they continued in some form until the establishment of the Welfare State, just after the Second World War.